 I actually got started by getting fired from my 9-5 job!
 I worked at a court reporting office and had started proofreading for some of the reporters there.
 When I got fired, I kept proofreading for the reporters just as a freelance proofreader.
 This gave me time to study to become a personal trainer.
 I personal trained for a few years, but I didn’t like how I was tied down to appointments and specific gyms.

-My husband Ben encouraged me to start teaching others how to proofread for court reporters, so I decided to start sharing that knowledge with others.
+My family and friends encouraged me to start teaching others how to proofread for court reporters, so I decided to start sharing that knowledge with others.
 That push was what I needed to start turning my knowledge into an online course and to start blogging!